ggruenhagen3/coselens/README.md

 ```
 library("coselenss")
-group1 = coselenss::group1  # mutations from patients with    mutations in APC
+data("group1", package = "coselenss")  # mutations from patients with    mutations in APC
-group2 = coselenss::group2  # mutations from patients without mutations in APC
+data("group2", package = "coselenss")  # mutations from patients without mutations in APC
 ```

 Next, let's detect conditional selection in genes with APC in COAD (runtime ~5.5 minutes on a laptop).